PPaulSZ/PPaulSZ.github.io/english/assignment1.md

 # Assignment1

-Today we learnt the basic methods of building personal blog based on GitHub.
+Today we learnt the basic methods of building personal blogs based on GitHub.